-A potent and rich indica strain, Critical Mass makes an ideal nighttime or before bed marijuana strain for hemorrhoid patients who would like to fall asleep in peace with little to no signs of pain or discomfort.
+A potent and rich indica strain, Critical Mass makes it an ideal nighttime or before bed marijuana strain for hemorrhoid patients who would like to fall asleep in peace with decreased pain or discomfort.

-The genetic combination of Afghani indica and Skunk No. 1 hybrid, this marijuana won’t sedate you heavily like some indicas have a tendency to do.
-Rather it will leave you feeling happy and relaxed, free of stress and pain, and eventually, you might start to feel your eyelids become heavy and tired.
+With the genetic combination of Afghani indica and Skunk No. 1 hybrid, this marijuana won’t sedate the user heavily like some indicas tend to do.
+Instead, it may leave the user feeling happy and relaxed, free of stress and pain.
+Eventually, it can cause the eyelids to become heavy and tired.

-Critical Mass is also able to reduce inflammation within the body, which can assist with hemorrhoids, as well as dissolve any feelings of depression or anxiety.
-Best of all, this cannabis has an intense THC content, making just a little go a very long way, with the added bonus of a small, but still significant CBD content.
+Critical Mass can also reduce inflammation within the body, which can assist with hemorrhoids.
+Best of all, this cannabis has an intense THC content, making just a little go a very long way, with the added bonus of a small but still significant CBD content.